mckinsey/vizro/vizro-core/docs/pages/user_guides/container.md

 ## When to use containers
 In general, any arbitrarily granular layout can already be achieved using [`Page.layout`](layouts.md) alone and is our recommended approach if you just want to arrange components on a page with consistent row and/or column spacing.

+The `Page.layout` provides a grid, while the `Container` enables you to insert a `grid` into the component space on that page, allowing for more granular control by breaking the overall page grid into subgrids.

-However, there are a few cases where you might want to use a `Container` instead:
+Here are a few cases where you might want to use a `Container` instead of `Page.layout`:

 - If you want to split up your grid into subgrids to organize components together
 - If you want to add a title to your subgrids